Pepper-Wood/AdoptapediaPHP/README.md

-# AdoptapediaPHP
+# Adoptapedia.Com
-My extended repository for my Siteground-hosted projects, such as Adoptapedia and TomoDATCHI.
+New Repository for the adoptapedia.com website, branching off from the Adoptapedia Repository